 Each plan must provide the full benefits included in Medicare Part A and Part B. Private insurance companies administering Medicare Part C plans can add health and wellness benefits to make them more appealing.

-- Martin’s Point: Martin’s Point has earned good quality star ratings for its HMO and HMO-POS plans in some counties.
+- Martin's Point: Martin's Point earned good quality star ratings in some counties for its HMO and HMO-POS plans.

 - Humana: Humana's share of the Medicare Advantage plan market is about 12 percent.